-1.)
-A disk is rotating at -.25 rad/sec and angularly accelerates at -.98 rad/sec/sec.

-a.)
-Through what angular displacement will the disk execute in 2 seconds.

-b.)
-What will the disk's angular speed be after 2 seconds.

-c.)
-Through how many radians will the disk rotate between t = 2 and t = 5 seconds?

-d.)
-After 5 seconds, the angular velocity is -5.15 rad/sec.
-If the angular acceleration changes at that point to 3 rad/sec/sec, how long will it take for the disk to come to rest?

-e.)
-Without actually using the time, determine through how many radians the disk will turn during the time calculated in Part d.
+- 1.)
+A disk is rotating at -25 rad/sec and angularly accelerates at -9.8 rad/sec/sec. - a.)
+How far will the disk rotate in 2 seconds. - b.)
+How fast (angularly) will the disk be moving after rotate for 2 seconds. - c.)
+How far will the disk rotate between t = 1 and t = 3 seconds? - d.)
+After two seconds, the acceleration changes to 3 rad/sec/sec.
+How long will it take for the disk to come to rest? - e.)
+Without actually using the time, determine through how many radians the disk will turn during the time calculated in Part d. - 2.)

-2.)
 Two disks are positioned along a common axis.
 They are not attached and move independently of one another.
 A nub on the top disk, which is moving with constant angular velocity of 18 rad/sec, passes a nub on the bottom disk at t = 0 seconds.
 At that point, the bottom disk is moving with angular velocity 4 rad/sec.
-At that point, the bottom disk begins to accelerate at 6 rad/sec/sec.

-a.)
-How long does it take for the first nub to catch the second nub?

-b.)
-Through how many radians will the nubs travel during the time internal needed for the bottom nub to catch the top nub?

-c.)
-What is the angular velocity of the bottom disk at the second passing?

-e.)
-How long will it take for the bottom nub to reach 100 rad/sec?

-f.)
-How long does it take the bottom nub to reach 100 radians?

-3.)
+At that point, the bottom disk begins to accelerate at 6 rad/sec/sec. - a.)
+How long does it take for the first nub to catch the second nub? - b.)
+How far do the nubs travel between the time they first pass and the time they second pass. - c.)
+What is the angular velocity of the bottom disk at the second passing? - e.)
+How long will it take for the bottom disk to reach 100 rad/sec? - f.)
+How long does it take the bottom disk to reach 100 radians? - 3.)
 An auto whose wheel radius is .3 meters moves at 15 m/sec.
-The car applies its brakes uniformly, slowing to 4 m/s over a 50 meters distance.

-a.)
-What is the wheel's final angular velocity?
-(Though it might not be obvious why, this is a case in which $v = r\omega$ .)

-b.)
-What is the wheel's initial angular velocity?
+The car applies its brakes uniformly, slowing to 4 m/s over a 50 meters distance. - a.)
+What is the wheel's final angular velocity? - b.)
+What is the wheel's initial angular velocity? - c.)

-c.)
 The car travels 50 meters.
-What is the angular displacement of the wheels during that travel?

-d.)
-What is the wheel's angular acceleration during the slow-down?

-e.)
-Using the information from "d", determine the car's translational acceleration.

-f.)
-Without using the final angular velocity, determine how long was required for slow-down.
+What is the angular displacement of the wheels during that travel? - d.)
+What is the wheel's angular acceleration during the slow-down? - e.)
+Using the information from "d", determine the car's translational acceleration. - f.)
+Without using the final angular velocity, determine how long was required for slow-down. - g.)

-g.)
 Knowing the final angular velocity, determine how long it took for the slow down?

-(Obviously, the answer to this should be the same as "f"-you are just getting it using a different expression.)

-i.)
-Determine the angular displacement of the wheels during the first .5 seconds of the slow-down.
+(Obviously, the answer to this should be the same as "f"-you are just getting it using a different expression.) - i.)
+Determine the angular displacement of the wheels during the first .5 seconds of the slow-down. - j.)

-j.)
 Determine how far the car traveled during the first .5 seconds of the slow-down. (think s = R(theta))

-k.)
-Without using the time interval, determine the wheel's angular velocity after the first .5 seconds of the slow-down.

-l.)
-Determine the angular displacement of one wheel between time t = .5 seconds and t = .7 seconds.
+- k.)
+Without using the time interval, determine the wheel's angular velocity after the first .5 seconds of the slow-down. - l.)
+Determine the angular displacement of one wheel between time t = .5 seconds and t = .7 seconds. - m.)

-m.)
 Once the car has slowed to 4 m/s, it begins to pick up speed.
 Over a 3 second period, it reaches a wheel angular velocity of 20 rad/sec.
 Determine how far the car moves during that period.